openeuler-mirror/docs/content/en/docs/ApplicationDev/building-an-rpm-package.md

     $ osc addremove *
     ```

-2. Modify the source code and .spec file, and synchronize all modifications of the corresponding software package to the OBS server.
-The following is a command example.
-The information after the  **-m**  parameter is the commission record.
+2. Modify the source code and .spec file, and run the following command to update the file.

     ```
+    $ osc up
+    ```

+3. Synchronize all modifications of the corresponding software package to the OBS server.
+The following is an example of command.
+The information after the **-m** parameter indicates the submmission record.

+    ```
     $ osc ci -m "commit log"
     ```

-3. Run the following command to obtain the repository name and architecture of the current project:
+4. Run the following command to obtain the repository name and architecture of the current project:

     ```
     $ osc repos home:testUser:branches:openEuler:Mainline
     ```

-4. After the modification is committed, OBS automatically compiles the software package.
+5. After the modification is committed, OBS automatically compiles the software package.
 You can run the following command to view the compilation logs of the corresponding repository.
 In the command, *standard\_aarch64*  and  _aarch64_  indicate the repository name and architecture obtained in the command output.

     ```
     $ osc buildlog standard_aarch64  aarch64